Overview

 Views and sheets

-Each view has a scale and a crop region size, which can be changed in the input boxes in the bottom of a view.
+Each view has a scale and a crop region size, which can be changed in the input boxes in the bottom of the editor.
 The scale of a view defines which scale the view should be in when it is drawn with a viewport in a sheet view.
-And the crop region is the area of the view that will be visible from a viewport and cannot be moved (but you can move the objects into the crop region).
+And the crop region is the area of the view that will be visible from a viewport.
+The crop region visibility can be toggled using the checkbox in the bottom left corner of the editor (to the right of the view scale input), and it can be resized with the width/height input boxes to the right of that.
+Next to those inputs are two more buttons.
+The first button selects the objects that are partially inside of the crop region.
+The one to the right of that is used for moving (fitting) the crop region to the selected objects.
+Check out the crop region settings for more control of this feature.

 Drawing objects